realtaonline/PubNote/README.md

 The entire visualization code base for \<PubNote> is oriented around simple and shallow metadata XML documents, a contrasting nature to the rich and deep JATS document model.
 Whereas JATS describes elaborate prose-oriented nested structures intended for branded distribution, PubMed describes only flat metadata structures intended only for internal reviews, indexing, and search.

 Nevertheless, these simple PubMed metadata structures are in arcane XML syntax which can be discomfiting to some users who may be allergic to angle brackets. \<PubNote> seeks to make working with and reviewing the content of these structures easy for all users.

+In summary, \<PubNote> aligns with OLSPub's objectives by offering open-source tooling to validate and inspect the XML metadata formats used in its submission and distribution workflows.
+The tool aims to aid metadata quality assurance and empower non-technical contributors, thus improving their trust in meeting specialized XML obligations.

 ---